jwilsson/spotify-web-api-php/docs/examples/access-token-with-authorization-code-flow.md

 $api->setAccessToken($accessToken);
 ```

-For more in-depth technical information, see the [Spotify Web API documentation](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
+For more in-depth technical information about the Authorization Code Flow, please refer to the [Spotify Web API documentation](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).